 When I told my kids we were going to turn a cardboard box into a rocket, they were very excited.
 And they were also a little disappointed when I explained to them that no, it really couldn’t fly to Mars.

 And if you have a spaceship-loving kiddos like I do, you can find a super fun printable rocket papercraft in my Etsy shop.

-Malcolm and Sean love when our Amazon Subscribe and Save shipment comes each month – and not just because of the yummy stuff inside.
+My kids love when our Amazon Subscribe and Save shipment comes each month – and not just because of the yummy stuff inside.
 They love it because it comes in a huge box.
 It’s usually big enough for both kids to fit in whether it’s standing up or lying down.